Taraman12/Spotify-Mining/README.md

 - Boosted Tree (XGBoost)

 ## Explainable ML
-I levereged the SHAP framwork (https://github.com/slundberg/shap) to get a better understanding of the results of the ML-Tools
+I used the SHAP framwork (https://github.com/slundberg/shap) to get a better understanding of the results of the ML-Tools